JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 <snippet id="ui_inspector_added_at">

 > To understand how a component visible in the IDE is created in code, see the component's [`added-at` property in the UI Inspector](internal_ui_inspector.md#added-at-property).
-> Note that it is not limited only to components created with Kotlin UI DSL, but helps to understand creation of any visible Swing component.
+> Note that it is not limited only to components created with Kotlin UI DSL, but helps to understand the creation of any visible Swing component.
 >

 </snippet>